Care home practitioner

 What it's like

-Your work would involve supporting someone to complete daily tasks and leisure activities.
+You'll provide care and support to adults living in residential homes, helping them lead happy and fulfilling lives.
+Your work will see you assist people to complete daily tasks and leisure activities.
 You might also take an active role in organising and reviewing someone’s care – this would be as a key worker.

 There are different groups of people you could work with.
 Most care homes support older people but others might specialise in supporting younger adults.

-create a safe and positive living environment
+creating a safe and positive living environment

 Explore more information about this job